Joyk91/Ham-Spam_Classification_Model-/README.md

 ## Introduction
 The dataset used for this assignment is the Enron email dataset.
 The dataset is a collection of public domain emails from the Enron corporation.
 The emails in this dataset have been manually classified as spam and non-spam.
 The primary goal of the assignment is to create a supervised classification pipeline to classify emails as spam or non-spam from the training data.
 Both processed and raw emails are available for download.
 The raw emails were utilised for this project.

+The dataset that we will use for this assignment is the Enron email dataset.
+You can find the full dataset on the web here: http://www.aueb.gr/users/ion/data/enron-spam/.
+The dataset is a collection of public domain emails from the Enron corporation.
+The emails have been manually classified as spam and non-spam.
+The primary goal of the assignment is to create a supervised classification pipeline to classify emails as spam or non-spam from the training data.
+You are free to use either the preprocessed emails or the raw emails for your analysis.

 ## Results and Analysis
 This report will explore in detail the classification pipeline built for the detection of spam and non-spam emails.
 The pipeline will be analysed under the following headings: